Fred Cuny: Early life and education

-Frederick Charles Cuny was born in New Haven, Connecticut.
+Frederick "Fred" Charles Cuny was born in New Haven, Connecticut.
 The family moved to Lake Charles, Louisiana, and later to Dallas, Texas, when Cuny was eight, where he grew up during the early stages of the Vietnam War.
 He obtained a pilot license while still in high school.
 He enrolled in the military cadet program at Texas A&M University, left before graduating, and later transferred to Texas College of Arts and Industries in Kingsville.
 While at Kingsville, he became interested in humanitarian work after visiting low-income neighborhoods in Mexico and witnessing immigrant farm workers living in South Texas.
 He later attended the University of Houston where he studied urban planning and received a bachelor's degree in political science in 1967.

-After graduation, he worked in the small town of Eagle Pass, Texas, on the Mexican border in a project funded under President Johnson's war on poverty.
-After that, "Fred" (as he was called) worked with the Carter and Burgess Engineering firm in Fort Worth, Texas, where he was assigned to the construction project of the Dallas Fort Worth airport.
+After graduation, he worked in the small town of Eagle Pass, Texas, on the Mexican border in a project funded under President Johnson's War on Poverty.
+There he developed solutions to long-standing infrastructure and public health problems.
+Essential to Cuny’s success was his approach to grassroots participation, which later became a defining feature of his approach to humanitarian aid projects.
+After that, Fred worked with the Carter and Burgess Engineering firm in Fort Worth, Texas, where he was assigned to the construction project of the Dallas Fort Worth airport.

 Humanitarian assistance

+Over his 26 year career, Cuny worked in crises in more than fifty countries, including Biafra, Guatemala, Bangladesh, Cambodia, India, Iraq, Kuwait, Somalia, Bosnia, and Chechnya.